ardalis/ardalis-com-gatsby/src/pages/blog/2021-year-in-review.md

 ## Work Stuff

+### NimblePros

 Our daughter went off to school, so we lost one employee mid-year.
 We hired a new full time person who started in January, though.
 Business demand has been high, and [NimblePros](https://nimblepros.com) is helping as many clients as it can, though we still have more work than we can handle.
 We will probably add another couple of people in 2022.

+### devBetter

+devBetter has continued to thrive.
+As of now we have 8 Alumni members and 27 active subscribing members, which is pretty good!
+If you're not familiar, [devBetter is a group coaching program that promises to accelerate developer careers](https://devbetter.com).
+Last year several members found new jobs, one with a very significant pay increase, and the growth in membership and the community has meant more interesting conversations and sharing of resources for the whole group.
+I'm looking forward to what 2022 brings.

 ## That’s It